amayesingnathan/LabyrinthEngine/README.md

   Previously Tiled XML tilemap data was imported, and I wrote a simple API to convert layered tilemaps and collision data to SDL objects.
 See https://github.com/amayesingnathan/TMXtoSDL.
   Labyrinth Scene files are also serialised/deserialed using YAML, allowing users to save and load scenes from their local system.

+  ### C++ ###

+  This project has greatly increased my proficiency in using modern C++.
+I am comfortable with many of newer features of C++ such as lambdas, smart pointers, move semantics, as well as effective metaprogramming.